ajing/ChemTreeMap/docs/source/introduction.rst

 Introduction
 ============

-ChemTreeMap is a novel visualization technique for interactive exploring biochemical similarity in molecular datasets.
-This is the documentation for an interactive implementation, written by `Jing Lu`_, whilst a PhD student under the supervision of Dr. `Heather Carlson`_.
+ChemTreeMap is a novel visualization technique for exploring biochemical similarity in molecular datasets interactively.
+This is the documentation for an interactive implementation, written by `Jing Lu`_, a PhD student under the supervision of Dr. `Heather Carlson`_.

 Software
 --------

-Briefly, the data processing is done on the :doc:`Python backend <backend>`, and the visualization is produced by the :doc:`JavaScript frontend <frontend>`:
+Briefly, the data processing is done on :doc:`Python backend <backend>`, and the visualization is processed by the :doc:`JavaScript frontend <frontend>`:

 .. figure:: workflow.png